yclas/guides/docs/Payment-featured-plans.md

 -   How to mark ads as Featured
 -   How to promote featured ads:

-Note that the Featured Plans are available only for the Premium Users.
-When you ‘re ready to have a Premium Theme, go to our  [market](https://selfhosted.yclas.com/).

-*With our 2.4.0 release, we added the option to create featured plans for ads.*

 This feature allows you to give users the option to select among different length of their featured ad and pay according to your payment plans.
 If you don’t know how to enable featured ads, please follow [this guide](Payment-set-up-payment-gateways.md)!

 ## How to create Featured Plans: